snabbco/snabb/src/doc/performance-tuning.md

 on other processors is what is called a TLB shootdown.

 Occasional packet loss at ingress has been observed while TLB shootdowns happened on the system.
-There are per cpu counters of TLB shootdowns available in the output of 'cat /proc/interrupts':
+There are per-CPU counters of TLB shootdowns available in the output of 'cat /proc/interrupts':

 ```